U.S. Embassy Montevideo, Uruguay - MTV

 Step 2: Complete a TB test (certain applicants)

-All applicants between the ages of two (2) and fourteen (14) years of age must be tested for tuberculosis (TB).
+All applicants who are at least two (2) years old must be tested for tuberculosis (TB).
+Infants under two years don’t need testing.
 This test must be done at Laboratorio Castro-Gherardi.
-The fee for this test must be paid by the applicant
+The applicant is responsible for paying the test fee.

 Approved Clinic